focus-editor/focus/LOG.md

     + Sort cursors each frame
     + Deduplicate cursors each frame
     + Support text typing
+    + Adjust cursor positions (easier to do by looking at lines/cols)
+    - Adjust cursor positions like it's done in Zig focus - for all operations
     - Support all the remaining single cursor operations
         - Copy/cut
         - Paste
         - Delete
         - Backspace
         - Tab
+    - Free cursor clipboards when removing extra cursors
     - When changing buffer in another editor, adjust cursors
     - After wrapping around, make the next cursor main and then stop
     - After pressing escape return to the original cursor